 Launching Academics on the Tenure-Track: an Intentional Community in Engineering (LATTICE), a joint effort between the University of Washington, North Carolina State University, and California Polytechnic State University, is a national program to advance faculty diversity in engineering.
 LATTICE includes a professional development intervention and a research study to understand why the intervention works.
 LATTICE was created in 2015 with funding from an NSF ADVANCE award (HRD-1500310).

 LATTICE seeks to positively impact early-career women in Engineering who are interested in faculty careers.
 The LATTICE program will have two cohorts.
 The first cohort will be early-career women in Electrical Engineering and Computer Science (EECS).
 The second cohort will be early-career underrepresented minority women in Engineering.
 LATTICE participants will gain a stronger sense of career self-efficacy and sense of belonging through a combination of symposia, peer networks, and other support structures over a two-year period.
 The long-term goal of LATTICE is to diversify the national engineering faculty population.

 The first LATTICE symposium for women in EECS was held May 18-21, 2017.
-The second LATTICE symposium for URM women in all fields of engineering will be held May 30 - June 2, 2019.
+The second LATTICE symposium for URM women in all fields of engineering was held May 30 - June 2, 2019.

 The LATTICE team is grateful to and